 1. Disable Experimental QUIC Protocol

-One of the best methods to stop the ERR_QUIC_PROTOCOL_ERROR from happening is to disable the QUIC protocol.
+One of the best methods to stop this error from happening is to disable the QUIC protocol.
 Here’s how you can do it:

 Step 1.
 Type chrome://flags in your Chrome’s address bar and press Enter.